 Debate over having the PSA test

 It seems logical that any man in the age range for prostate cancer, typically 40 and older, should have a PSA blood test.
-Leon said that is not necessarily the case.
+Leon said that this is very controversial to say the least.

 What’s the harm in taking the test?

 False positives from PSA tests are possible and can lead to unnecessary medical interventions, Leon said.
-In addition, most prostate cancers are slow growing.
-Early detection may lead to invasive medical interventions that do not improve a patient’s prognosis or life expectancy.
+In addition, most prostate cancers grow slowly.
+Early detection may lead to treatments that may not improve your outcome or life expectancy.